mahou-shoujo/growable-rs/README.md

-This crate provides a custom Box type with matching API that also allows to reuse the same heap to store different types with the minimal amount of allocations and is supposed to be used with a custom, pool-based allocator of user's choice such as [Lifeguard](https://crates.io/crates/lifeguard), but also can be used as a standalone solution.
+This crate provides a custom Box type with matching API that also allows to reuse the same heap to store different types with the minimal amount of allocations and is supposed to be used with a pool-based allocator such as the one also provided by this crate.

 #### Notes
 This crate uses a lot of ground-breaking features of Rust and therefore